 I’ve set up the doctor, dentist and other various appointments for myself and my family.

 Usually, women are responsible for setting up social activities with friends and family.
-This ranges from date night, family activities, birthday parties and so much more.
+This ranges from date nights, family activities, birthday parties and so much more.

 Research & Maintaining Cost Effectiveness

-Let’s not forget the incredible task of meal-planning, scoping out deals, coupons, and flyers.
+Let’s not forget the incredible task of meal planning, and scoping out deals, coupons, and flyers.
 We have to make sure that everyone gets fed and that they’re actually going to eat it, without having to throw food out.

 Delegation & Management

 Housecleaning should never be a one-person job.
 Even when you enlist the help of your family, there’s still supervision and direction being given.

 Factor in the phone calls, emails and text messages to our significant others about all those plans, activities and appointments.
 Let’s not forget Skype or Facetime with loved ones!

 No one has a perfect relationship and this is especially true of siblings.
 “He looked at me!”, “She’s breathing on me!”
 Ugh… can’t we all just get along?

 Women almost always seem to know where everything is located.
 We are the household directory: we’re forever telling our kids or significant others where to find stuff.